The best anti-spyware and anti-malware

 7. Avast Free Antivirus

-A comprehensive package with built-in password management
+A comprehensive package with built-in password management, you can always rely on Avast

 Avast is another old-timer, and has been protecting Windows from malware and spyware since PCs were made of wood.
 Avast Free Antivirus is the lightest, fastest version the company has ever shipped (the bad old days of security software slowing your PC to a crawl are thankfully long gone) and it supplements the anti-malware protection with a nifty password manager and home network monitoring, which can identify weak points in your Wi-Fi.